 Any offers of admission to the Human Rights Program will be conditional on starting the Program in the spring.
 If, after you apply to the Program, you decide to take the Spring Semester off, please notify us so we can remove you from consideration.
 If you are admitted to the Program but later choose not to enroll for the spring, we cannot hold your spot in the Program.
 We will, of course, welcome your application when you return for your sophomore year in the fall of 2024.

 Can I do more than one Multidisciplinary Academic Program?

-Yes, you can apply for admission to more than one Multidisciplinary Academic Program.
-If you are accepted into more than one Program, however, you will probably have to select one Program in which to participate.
-Because of limited space in the Programs, the Programs’ demands and potentially competing requirements, students will generally not be able to complete more than one Multidisciplinary Academic Program.
+You can apply for admission to more than one Multidisciplinary Academic Program (MAP), but if you are accepted into multiple MAPs, you will probably have to select one in which to participate.
+Because of limited space in the Programs, the Programs’ demands, and potentially competing requirements, students will generally not be able to complete more than one Multidisciplinary Academic Program.

 Can I apply in the fall of junior year?

-Beginning in the 2015-2016 academic year, the Program will consider applications from juniors.
-However, juniors will be accepted only if spots in the Program become available, which is likely to happen only infrequently.
-Only juniors who have already taken the Gateway Course will be considered; in the fall of 2015, this will mean juniors who took the Gateway course in the Spring 2015 semester.
+Beginning in the 2015-2016 academic year, the Program began considering applications from juniors.
+However, juniors may be accepted only if spots in the Program become available, which happens very infrequently.
+Only juniors who have already taken the Gateway Course will be considered.

 How many courses can overlap with courses that count toward my major?